firatkara1/NewRepo1/README.md

 # asp.net-mvc-stock-tracking-app
-It is a stock tracking project with asp.net mvc.
-MS SQL Server was used as database.
-I made the application to be used in the pharmacy store.
+This web project, which I developed with Asp.net Mvc, enables businesses to follow their product stocks.
+I used MSSQL Server as database.

 ![img]( https://i.ibb.co/j8rCrwp/sta1.png)